 CT1 is working on the TR 24.821 Study on PLMN selection for satellite access.
-Some of the solutions in the TR propose to support the prioritisation of a specific RAT (e.g. "satellite NG-RAN") in combination with any PLMN ID over other specific PLMN+RAT combinations.
-This prioritization could be configured by the HPLMN or by the user.
+Some of the solutions in the TR propose to support the prioritisation of a specific RAT (e.g. "satellite NG-RAN") in combination with any PLMN ID over PLMN+RAT combinations involving other RATs.
+The prioritization could be configured by the HPLMN or by the user.

-SA1 already agreed to introduce a new associated Access Technology identifier for "satellite NG-RAN" for the Operator Controlled PLMN Selector list and a User Controlled PLMN Selector list (stored on the SIM/USIM card) (see SA1 LS in S1-204379).
+SA1 already agreed to introduce a new associated Access Technology identifier for "satellite NG-RAN" for the Operator Controlled PLMN Selector list and a User Controlled PLMN Selector list (stored on the SIM/USIM card).

 According to TS 22.261, 6.2.4 Roaming related requirements,